 Field-hunting tip

-Look in sedimentary limestone or shale country — that is the host setting where starfish fossil typically forms.
+Look in sedimentary limestone or shale country, the host setting where starfish fossil typically forms.
 If you start seeing calcite, pyrite in float, you are in the right ground.
 Field specimens usually show a pentameral radial symmetry habit, so train your eye for that shape before scanning the outcrop.